Human Breathprints as Biometric Identifiers

 Goal: reduce dimensionality early, then select features.

-- Regression-based feature selection: Lasso / Ridge / ElasticNet
+- Lasso / Ridge / ElasticNet feature selection

 - Classifiers: Logistic Regression, SVM, Random Forest